KatieBuc/design_anom/README.md

 <h1>Design and Anomaly Detection in River Networks</h1>

 <h2>Overview</h2>
-<p>This repository contains the code and data for the paper "Bayesian Design for Sampling Anomalous Spatio-Temporal Data"[^1].
+<p>This repository contains the code and data for the paper "Bayesian Design for Sampling Anomalous Spatio-Temporal Data" <a href="#footnote1" id="ref1">[1]</a>.
 The primary objective of this project is to develop a robust Bayesian optimal experimental design (BOED) framework with anomaly detection methods to ensure high-quality data collection.
 The framework involves anomaly generation, detection, and error scoring within the search for optimal designs.
 See below for implementation for two simulated case studies: a spatial dataset and a spatio-temporal river network dataset.</p>

 <h2>Repository Structure</h2>
 <pre>